 Using a very small needle, a sterile solution (called a sclerosant) is injected into the vein.
 The purpose of the solution is to produce irreversible alteration to the vein wall.
-If this is achieved, the vein will be absorbed, weeks to months after treatment, as is illustrated in the photos below.
+If this is achieved, the vein will be absorbed, weeks to months after treatment, as is illustrated below.

 Is there any harm in removing these unsightly veins?

-No. The removal of varicose veins and spider veins does not, in and of itself, stimulate the development of new veins.
-By the time varicose veins and spider veins have appeared, normal veins, in the same vicinity, have taken over their function without the need for the body to develop new veins in response to their removal.
-However, anyone who has had varicose veins and spider veins is likely predisposed to this condition and can expect new varicose veins and spider veins to develop in the future, whether or not pre-existing veins have ever been treated.
+No. The removal of Varicose Veins and Spider Veins does not stimulate the development of new veins.
+By the time Varicose Veins and Spider Veins have appeared, normal veins, in the same vicinity, have taken over their function without the need for the body to develop new veins in response to their removal.
+However, anyone who has Varicose Veins and Spider Veins is predisposed to this condition and new Varicose Veins and Spider Veins may develop, whether or not pre-existing veins have ever been treated.

 Can anyone be treated?

-With few exceptions, almost anyone with unwanted varicose veins and spider veins can be treated by Sclerotherapy.
-Women who are pregnant or nursing are, usually, not treated with Sclerotherapy.
-Treatment is postponed until after delivery and lactation are completed – except under unusual circumstances.
+With few exceptions, almost anyone with unwanted Varicose Veins and Spider Veins can be treated by Sclerotherapy.
+Women who are pregnant or nursing are not treated – treatment is postponed until after delivery and lactation are completed.

 What can I expect after Sclerotherapy?

-Usually mild redness, swelling and tenderness appear along the course of the treated veins.
-This may persist for days, weeks to months depending upon the size and location of the underlying vein.
+Usually mild redness, swelling, and tenderness appear along the course of the treated veins.
+These symptoms may persist for days, weeks to months depending upon the size and location of the treated veins.
 Less commonly, there may be some bruising.
 After Sclerotherapy, the vein may feel firm within the skin until it has been completely absorbed – this can take weeks to months, depending upon the size of the vein.